Cynthia7979/Cynthia7979.github.io/Book Notes/Supernatural Science.md

 ![Land Area Discovered](/static/Land%20Area%20Discovered.jpg)

 Land area discovered during the supernatural era and the scientific era.
-{:.center}

 Henderson, Boobby. *The Gospel of the Flying Spaghetti Monster*.
 New York, Villard Books, 2006. pp12.
 {:.center}